Injmam08/Netflix_Data_Analysis_Project/Project_Details.md

 # 📊 Netflix Data Analysis Project

 ## 🔍 Overview
-This project dives into a Netflix dataset to uncover meaningful patterns, trends, and insights about the platform’s content offerings.
-Leveraging Python and powerful data visualization libraries, we clean, process, and analyze the data to answer key business and viewer-related questions.
+In this project, a Netflix dataset is processed using Python for data wrangling and visualization.
+The goal is to identify content trends, genre distribution, and popularity metrics that provide actionable insights for both users and stakeholders.
 ---

 ## 🎯 Objectives